JetBrains/intellij-platform-gradle-plugin/integration-tests/README.md

 ### Verification file

-Each module should provide the `verify.main.kts` that run assertions against files/logs produced within the run.
+Each module should provide the `verify.main.kts` that run assertions against files/logs produced during the run.
-The utility file provides common methods used for assertions or files handlers one may be interested in, like: `rootPath` ,`pluginXml` ,`buildOutput`.
+The utility file provides common methods used for assertions or file handlers one may be interested in, like: `rootPath` ,`pluginXml` ,`buildOutput`.

 To verify the correctness of the output, you may check if it contains specific strings or matches regular expressions: